v1rbox/discox/README.md

 ### Using the inbuild logger module

-Here are a few basic examples
+Here are a few basic examples (all methods documentation are disponible in actual python file)

 ```py
 self.logger.log("That worked!")